-David Klingberg AM succeeded Dr Basil Hetzel AC as Chancellor.
+David Klingberg AM succeeded Dr Basil Hetzel

 UniSA won the Business SA Export Award for education for the first time.

 Nelson Mandela was announced as the new International Patron of UniSA's Bob Hawke Prime Ministerial Centre.

 UniSA was named the leading provider of offshore programs in Australia by IDP.